julweng/react-django-blog/README.md

 - start the server by `python manage.py runserver`
 - open another terminal and navigate to the `/frontend` directory and `yarn install`
 - start the app by `yarn start`
+- the app can be accessed from `localhost:3000`

 ## Technology
 - HTML5